cfengine/documentation/manuals/design-center/mission-portal-sketches.markdown

         # make

-The sketch is now filtered out from the GUI, as shown by the following GUI screenshot.
+The sketch is now filtered out from the GUI, as shown by the following GUI screen-shot.

 ![Sketches available in the Mission Portal after filtering](mission-portal-sketches-available-sketch-filtered.png)